 How to use Poppy seeds in cooking?

-Poppy seeds are used in a variety of dishes and very much in baking.
+Poppy seeds are widely used in a variety of dishes, particularly baking.

-Other seeds, like sesame, chia, sunflower seeds, and more can be used together with poppy seeds.
+Other seeds, like sesame, chia, sunflower, and more, can be used together with poppy seeds.
 You can even mix them into jams, butter, or other types of spreads.

 How to store poppy seeds?

-Poppy seeds like many other seeds are rich in oils, and oil can go bad.
-Fresh poppy seeds should taste nutty, if they taste bitter this means they are bad.
-Keep them in an airtight container in your pantry away from sunlight and heat.
-In fact, If you don’t use them very often you can keep them in the freezer for longer shelf life.
+Poppy seeds, like many other seeds, are rich in oils, and oils can go bad.
+Fresh poppy seeds should taste nutty; if they taste bitter, this means they are bad.
+Keep them in an airtight container in your pantry, away from sunlight and heat.
+In fact, if you don’t use them very often, you can keep them in the freezer for a longer shelf life.

 Making this recipe is not hard.
-As with any other enriched dough having all the ingredients at room temperature will help in creating a smooth and homogeneous dough.
+As with any other enriched dough, having all the ingredients at room temperature will help in creating a smooth and homogeneous dough.
 You just need a little bit of time and patience.
-Remember, dough doesn’t like to be rushed.
+Remember, the dough doesn’t like to be rushed.

 - To the activated yeast add the melted butter (make sure it’s not hot), eggs, vanilla, salt, and sugar.
 Next, mix with the whisk attachment till everything is nice and smooth.
 Then switch to the dough hook and add the flour, a little at a time, while mixing at low speed.
 This can take between 7-10min.
 The dough is ready when it doesn’t stick to the side of the bowl or your hands.

 - Transfer the dough to a flat surface sprinkled with flour and shape it into a boll.
-Place it inside an oiled bowl and cover with a towel or plastic.
-Let is rest till double the size, about an hour or longer, depending on the room temperature.
+Place it inside an oiled bowl and cover it with a towel or plastic.
+Let it rest till double the size, about an hour or longer, depending on the room temperature.

 A quick tip: Place a bowl with hot water underneath the bowl with the dough.
 The steam from the water will help the dough rise faster.

-- Finally, bake at 350F(180C) for about 17-25min,depending on your oven.
+- Finally, bake at 350F(180C) for about 17-25min, depending on your oven.
 They should be golden brown on top.
-After that, you can take them out from the oven and let them cool off a bit before eating.
+After that, you can take them out of the oven and let them cool off a bit before eating.